fvafrCU/document/README.md

 #
 # Warning:
 #
-#      This package writes to disk, so *NEVER* run it with superuser
+#      This package writes to disk, so *never* run as superuser.
-#      powers.
 #
 # Note:
 #